 A: Parental alienation syndrome occurs when one parent convinces the child that the other parent has nothing to offer the child (or that the other parent is a bad parent or spouse), and the child comes to see the other parent in a negative light.
 The child insists on staying with one parent and refusing to see the other, usually in order to show loyalty to one parent.
 Courts disapprove of this type of behavior on the part of a parent and typically demonstrate such disapproval when making custody and visitation decisions.

 A: Grandparents do have rights when it comes to visitation in the State of New York.
 Of course, it’s usually best for the children for co-parents to agree on the best ways to allow offspring to associate with members of the extended family when appropriate.
 See our page on grandparents visitation to learn more about the rights of parents and grandparents under various circumstances.

 At the law offices of Jonathan D. Katz, we understand that the problems presented by divorce cases will come and go, but the relationship between parent and child is a lifelong bond.
 Protecting that relationship is our first priority.Contact Attorney Jonathan D. Katz for Visitation Concerns in Ulster County and Surrounding NY Towns

-For all visitation and child custody questions, including modification requests and emergency situations, contact the law offices of Attorney Jonathan D. Katz for a no-cost, confidential free consultation.
-Request your free consultation by calling (845) 834-4747 or toll-free (866) 614-8872 or fill out our convenient online contact form.
+For all visitation and child custody questions, including modification requests and emergency situations, contact the law offices of Attorney Jonathan D. Katz for a no-cost, confidential consultation.
+Request your consultation by calling (845) 834-4747 or toll-free (866) 614-8872 or fill out our convenient online contact form.